 I did go there at 8:30 in the evening, but I only lasted for 4 minutes and I went back to my hostel.
 The crowd was too much, and I worried about my safety.
 Not to mention those inconsiderate chain smokers I couldn’t stand.

 However, I woke up early and went back to Shantang Jie the next day – to beat the crowd.
 Unfortunately, it rained but nothing could stop me.
-And that’s in the next blog post.
+I was armed with my umbrella and a light rain jacket.

 Looking for an affordable hostel in an ancient street?
 The Mingtown Suzhou International Youth Hostel at Pingjiang Lu is a nice place to stay.
 Nearby (15 minutes walk), Suzhou Blue Gate Youth Hostel is another option.
 Well-rated PACE Hotel Suzhou Renmin is worth your money if you can afford to splurge more.
 You can book all these accommodations via HostelWorld, Booking, TripAdvisor, and Expedia.